Precision & Design Characteristics

 [Travel Error Diagram]

-Nominal Travel (l₀) The axial travel for any number of revolutions based on the nominal lead.
+Nominal Travel Distance The axial travel distance of the nut corresponding to any number of revolutions based on the nominal lead

-Standard Travel (lₛ) The travel for any number of revolutions based on the standard lead.
+Standard Travel Distance The travel distance produced by the nut when rotating any number of revolutions based on the target reference travel value

-Actual Travel (lₐ) The actual axial displacement of the nut relative to an arbitrary rotation angle of the screw shaft.
+Actual Travel Distance The actual axial travel distance produced by the nut for a given rotation angle of the screw shaft

-Variation (Vᵤ) The maximum amplitude of the actual travel distance between two parallel lines representing the representative travel.
+Variation (Vᵤ) The maximum variation of actual travel distance between two lines drawn parallel to the representative travel distance line

-Variation over 300 mm (V₃₀₀) The maximum amplitude of the actual travel over any 300 mm of the effective threaded section.
+Variation (V₃₀₀) The maximum variation of actual travel distance over any selected 300 mm section within the effective thread length

-Variation over One Revolution (V₂π) The max. amplitude of the actual travel over one revolution (2π rad) of the effective threaded section.
+Variation (V₂π) The maximum variation of actual travel distance over any selected one-revolution (2π rad) section within the effective thread length

 Allowable Representative Travel Error (±eₚ) and Variation (Vᵤ)